 The stacked bar chart shows the total issues created over the last few months.
 The number of unresolved issues is displayed at the bottom in red, while the number of resolved ones is displayed at the top in green.
 The table below the chart shows the actual numbers depicted on the bars.

-Resolution Time Report in Jira
+Resolution Time Report